amanverma644/TinDog/README.md

 # TinDog
-Similar to Tinder but for DOGS ONLY!
+Similar to Tinder but not for HOOMANS!